Thermal activation drives a finite-size crossover from scale-free to runaway avalanches in amorphous solids: Avalanche statistics at controlled temperatures

-Interestingly, the same happens for the extremal dynamics studies.
-Larger system sizes, result in smaller values of $x_c$.
-In~\cite{OzawaPRL2023, TaheiPRX2023} this has been put as: ``in order for the extremal dynamics (or $T=0^+$ assumption) to be valid, one needs to limit the system size to $N\ll N_T \sim T^{-1/\delta}$''.
-Essentially, a fixed $x_0$ or $T$ provides a fixed probability distribution ($x$ dependent) of activating cites at each time.
+\resub{ Despite it being as a finite size effect, $T_c(L)$ is something different from an intrinsic avalanche length scale becoming comparable to the system size, i.e., not simply $\ell(T_c)\sim L$, and is even not the same as the temperature that one could define from $N_T \sim T^{-1/\delta}$.
+It seems to be more controlled by multi-nucleation and an increasing ``frequency'' of plastic events, similar to what is discussed in~\cite{TakahaPRE2025}, and in the following we revise this line of thought again in our own words. } Essentially, a fixed $x_0$ or $T$ provides a fixed probability distribution ($x$ dependent) of activating sites at each time.
 In large systems this gives rise to multiple avalanche `seeds' taking place simultaneously in different part of the system.
 This is, while one avalanche is evolving in a region, a new nucleus happens somewhere else and starts an avalanche growth.
 Since the definition of an avalanche is that it lasts while there is at least one active site in the system, these in principle uncorrelated nuclei end up being part of the `same' avalanche and therefore extending its life.
 In the language of~\cite{TaheiPRX2023}, the multiple nucleus occurrence should act as imposing a ``cutoff by avalanches'' to the avalanche growth.
 That would be possible to consider if we had a way to distinguish causality in different simultaneous growing nucleus, and to discriminate separated simultaneous avalanches happening in the system.
 But the truth is that, in a real fixed temperature $T$ dynamics, those avalanches simply merge in a larger one and do not `cutoff' each other.
-Nevertheless, a length scale of such dynamics at finite temperature is provided by the $\max \chi_4$ and has a maximum around $T=T_c$, so it's a direction that deserves further exploration and conceptual discussion.
+Nevertheless, a length scale of such dynamics at finite temperature is provided by \resub{$\chi_4^{\tt peak}$ and, so far for the evidence, it seems to display} a maximum around $T=T_c$. \resub{So, this is} a direction that deserves further exploration and conceptual discussion.